PMK3D/ExchangeSharp/README.md

 	1. `ExchangeSharp.dll` can be found in the `bin/Debug/netcoreapp3.1` folder.

 ## Building and Running the Examples
-1. Change to `examples/DriverApp`
+The `examples` folder contains projects that illustrate basic use of ExchangeSharp.
+To build each project:
-1. Copy `hoops_license.cs` to this folder.
+1. Copy `hoops_license.cs` to the example's folder you want to build.
+1. Change your current working directory to the example's folder.
-1. `dotnet build`
+1. Use the command `dotnet build` to build
-1. `dotnet run --exchange "/path/to/exchange/bin/win64" "/path/to/exchange/samples/data/prc/helloworld.prc"`
+1. Run using `dotnet run`.
+Most examples take the command line argument `--exchange <exchange_bin_dir>`.
+	1. Alternatively you can edit update your environment variable to include the Exchange bin folder for your platform (`PATH`, `LD_LIBRARY_PATH`, `DYLD_LIBRARY_PATH`).

 # What is `Classes.cs`?
 Similar to the [ExchangeToolkit](https://labs.techsoft3d.com/project/exchange-toolkit/), ExchangeSharp includes classes with the postfix "Wrapper".
 These classes call `API.Initialize` and `Get` in the constructor, and they free upon destruction.
 Using these classes results in code that looks like this: